 Learning management systems (LMS)

 An LMS is the core element of digitalized employee training.
 LMSs support creating and delivering learning materials to trainees, organizing collaboration and communication between trainers and trainees, assessing training results, tracking progress, and more.
 They are mostly used in online training but are also suitable for hybrid learning that combines traditional classroom training and e-learning.
 While earlier LMSs used to focus on course administration, modern systems center on learners and effective distribution of learning content.
+If you want to get a full picture of the key LMS functionality, you're welcome to check our interactive demo.

 SharePoint-based LMSs can be a good example of learner-centered modern LMSs.
 They enable formal, informal, and social learning due to their collaboration, content and knowledge management capabilities.
 SharePoint LMSs provide a possibility to create reusable learning content within hours, deliver it on desktops and all types of mobile devices.
 As a result, employees may undergo training in their workplaces, at home and even on the go.